kingi001/career-portal/README.md

 ## Overview

 The **Job Application Portal** is a web-based platform designed to streamline the job application process.
 It allows users to create profiles, add their educational background, manage personal information, and apply for job opportunities.
-The portal is built using **Laravel Breeze** and **Tailwind CSS** for a modern and responsive user experience.
+The portal is built using **Laravel** and **Tailwind CSS** for a modern and responsive user experience.

-## Features

-### ✅ **User Management**

-- User registration and authentication
-- Profile management (Personal Information, Education, etc.)

-### 🎓 **Education Section**

-- Add, edit, and delete education background
-- Fields: Institution, Level of Study, Field of Study, Award, Start Date, End Date
-- Validation to ensure correct data input

-### 📜 **Personal Information Section**

-- Includes: Full Name, Email, Phone Number, Date of Birth, Gender, Marital Status, National ID, Nationality, County, Subcounty, Ethnicity
-- Dropdowns for easy selection
-- Eloquent relationships for location-based data

-### 📑 **Job Application Management** *(Future Development)*

-- Browse and apply for jobs
-- View application status
-- Upload resumes and cover letters

 ## Technology Stack

-- **Backend:** Laravel 10 (Breeze Authentication)
+- **Backend:** Laravel 11 (Breeze Authentication + OTP)
 - **Frontend:** Tailwind CSS, Alpine.js
 - **Database:** MySQL
 - **Version Control:** Git & GitHub